 The biggest mistake when it comes to wills is not having one at all.

-If you are one of those Americans without a will, make this year the year you vow to make it happen.
+Only a third of Americans currently have a will, while 63% say they do not, according to our most recent U.S. Financial Capability Study.
+It's even worse for those with kids—only 28% of respondents with financially dependent children have a will.
+If you are one of those Americans without a will, vow to make it happen.
 Here are five things you should know to get you started.

 1. What Happens if You Don't Have a Will?

 If you don't have a will or any other end-of-life plan when you die, you'll become what's known in legal terms as intestate, and a court will go through an often lengthy legal process to determine your rightful heirs and a guardian for your minor child(ren) if you were the sole surviving parent.
 Each state has their own "statutory will" that decides who gets what when it comes to your assets.
 And, of course at this point, you'd have no say in it.

 All that said, some types of property—such as the assets in your employer-sponsored retirement plan or IRA, proceeds of a life insurance policy, and payable on death or transfer on death accounts—will automatically pass to your named beneficiaries.
 Similarly, any financial accounts or real estate holdings that are titled as "joint tenants with right of survivorship" generally will become the property of the joint owner.

 When preparing your end-of-life plan, you will likely choose between a will and a living trust—or perhaps even both.
 The American Bar Association has helpful FAQs that can help you understand these choices.

 Briefly, if you have a standard will, you, "the grantor," designate an "executor," someone who will have legal responsibility to carry out your will's instructions.
 That person will be responsible for filing your will with probate court—the court that deals in the administration of estates—and managing your assets during the probate process.
 In some states, this process can be lengthy and might include several fees.